ChangeRequest/jdbc.pr1/README.md

  3. Create storages for all entities (Catalog, Category, Item, Property) using JdbcTemplate.
     * each storage should implement **Storage** interface from **storage** module;
     * all entities should contain all sub-entities (catalog should contain all items, items - should contain properties, etc);
+    * saving, updating, deleting any entities must **not** be cascaded.
+    **Only relations** between entities should be modified.
+    E.g. you should prevent saving new items while saving catalog only relations between items and catalogs should be added.

 3 Store
 -------